PinoTsao/Makefile/memo.md

 	# make sure no implicit rule kicks in
 	$(sort $(vmlinux-deps)): $(vmlinux-dirs) ;

+	# Handle descending into subdirectories listed in $(vmlinux-dirs)
+	# Preset locale variables to speed up the build process.
+Limit locale
+	# tweaks to this spot to avoid wrong language settings when running
+	# make menuconfig etc.
+	# Error messages still appears in the original language
 	PHONY += $(vmlinux-dirs)
 	$(vmlinux-dirs): prepare scripts
 	         $(Q)$(MAKE) $(build)=$@